api3dao/airnode/docker/README.md

   -r, --npm-registry    NPM registry URL to publish to or a keyword `local` to use a local NPM registry
                                                                        [string] [default: "https://registry.npmjs.org/"]
-  -t, --npm-tags        NPM tags to publish the packages under                             [array] [default: ["latest"]]
+  -t, --npm-tags        NPM tags to publish the packages under                             [array] [default: ["latest"]] -b, --release-branch  Branch, from which are the packages released                                 [string] [required]
 ```

 You can build and publish **official** NPM packages.